-The Actuarial Function reports to the Risk Committee.
+The Actuarial Function reports to the CEO and has direct access to the Board of Directors.

 B.1.4 Material changes in the system of governance that have taken place over the reporting period

 No material changes in the system of governance have taken place over the reporting period.